 Treats and lots of praise can make this time something your dog enjoys, it is essential to get them used to being handled from an early age.
 This will be especially beneficial if your dog needs to go to professional groomers as they get older.

 Have all the stuff you need within easy reach, it isn’t necessary to bathe all animals before grooming, but if they do require a wash make sure they are fully dry before you begin (see here on how to dry your pooch).
-Different breeds of dog require different products, some dog’s fur may need clippers, de-tangling spray etc while short-haired breeds may only require a slicker brush and nail trimmers.
+Different breeds of dog require different products, some dog’s fur may need dog grooming clippers, de-tangling spray etc while short-haired breeds may only require a slicker brush and nail trimmers.

 Tending to your dogs, isn’t just about looking great; it also gives you a chance to give a quick once-over for any problems, before you begin, run your hands over the dog’s body checking for any lumps, cuts or skin problems you can also use some of the things to check for fleas, ticks and any ear problems.

 Grooming Tools List: